 How to book

-If you’re interested in booking or you’d like to know more, email us at firstname.lastname@example.org.
+If you’re interested in booking or you’d like to know more, send us a booking enquiry via one of the buttons on this page.
+Alternatively, email us at email@example.com.
 Tell us a little about yourself and your story, as well as which report you’re interested in.

-Once you’ve decided to book, the first step is to pick an editor (see our list of content editors here).
-Who you choose to work with is up to you, though we’re happy to make suggestions or allocate an editor if you wish.
+Once you’ve decided to book, the first step is to choose an editor (see our list of content editors here).
+The choice is up to you, though we’re happy to make suggestions or allocate an editor if you wish.
 We’ll agree an editing slot based on your editor’s availability and when you think your manuscript will be ready.

 Payment and submission

 When it’s time to complete the edit, your editor will read and assess your manuscript.
 They’ll send you their report before the end of your slot.
-You’ll then be able to ask them any questions or bounce any ideas off them as you think about your next steps.
+You’ll then be able to ask them questions and bounce ideas off them as you think about your next steps.